Pretro/gymstore/README.md

 AWS is a cloud based storage service, used to store static files and images

-1.- To create an account, go to [aws.amazon.com](https://aws.amazon.com/) and click "Create an AWS Account".
+1.- To create an account, go to [aws.amazon.com](https://aws.amazon.com/).

+2.- Click at the top right of the screen on "My account".

+3.- Click on "AWS Management Console", and then click the "Create a new AWS account" button.

-2.- After filling the required information and creating the account (using the free version will be sufficient).
+4.- Fill the required information and create the account (using the free version will be sufficient).

-3.- Go back tto [aws.amazon.com](https://aws.amazon.com/) and sign into "AWS Management Console", located in the upper right part of the screen under "My Account".
+5.- Go back tto [aws.amazon.com](https://aws.amazon.com/) and sign into "AWS Management Console", located in the upper right part of the screen under "My Account".

-4.- Once you signed in, search for the S3 service.
+6.- Once you signed in, search for the S3 service.

-5.- Open S3 and create a new bucket.
+7.- Open S3 and create a new bucket.
 This will be use to store our files.

-6.- Choose a name for your bucket and select the region closest to you, just like you did in the Heroku app.
+8.- Choose a name for your bucket and select the region closest to you, just like you did in the Heroku app.

-7.- Uncheck "Block all public access" and acknowledge that the bucket will be public.
+9.- Uncheck "Block all public access" and acknowledge that the bucket will be public.
 This must be done so that our static files can have public access.

-8.- Once the bucket is creted, we must set a few settings.
+10.- Once the bucket is creted, we must set a few settings.

-9.- Go to the properties tab and turn on "Static website hosting".
+11.- Go to the properties tab and turn on "Static website hosting".

-10.- In the index and error document , just fill some deafult values since they will not be use.
+12.- In the index and error document , just fill some deafult values since they will not be use.

 ![Image of the settings file](media/pictures/pic16.png)

-11.- Next, go to the "Permissions" tab and make three changes.
+13.- Next, go to the "Permissions" tab and make three changes.

 + First, paste a CORS configuration.
 This is to set up the required access between the Heroku app and the s3 Bucket.